hzjanuary/cowork-project/README.md

 # Quizzle

 Quizzle is a full-stack quiz and test management app for teachers, students, and admins.
-It includes authentication, role-based dashboards, question and test workflows, file uploads for learning materials, and supporting OCR/AI utilities on the backend.
+It includes authentication, role-based dashboards, question and test workflows, file uploads for learning materials, and Gemini-powered question extraction on the backend.

 ## Repository layout